sl66617n/KMeans_Hadoop_MapReduce/README.md

 and reduce the dimension to High/Open, Low/Open, Close/Open from regular OHLC.

-Below is an sample clustering for S&P 500:
+Below is an sample clustering visualization for S&P 500:
 ![image](https://user-images.githubusercontent.com/30872011/45195367-2f2fdc80-b225-11e8-8f24-f210b28fb4d1.png)

+I will update the cryptocurrency plot in the future.

 ---